Exponentially more concise quantum recognition of non-RMM regular languages: Conclusions and problems

 \section{Conclusions and problems}

-In this paper, we have developed in detail a new one-way QFA model, namely 1QFAC.
-1QFAC can accept all regular languages with no error, and, in particular, 1QFAC can accept some languages with essentially less number of states than one-way DFA, but no MO-1QFA or MM-1QFA or multi-letter 1QFA can accept these languages.
-1QFAC contain both classical and quantum components.
-By virtue of the classical component, 1QFAC can accept all regular languages.
-Due to the quantum component, 1QFAC can accept a subclass of regular languages with constant numbers of classical states and quantum basis states but, in contrast, the minimal DFA require non constant numbers of states.
-Therefore, 1QFAC have inherited the characteristics of DFA but improved on them by employing quantum computing.
-From the viewpoint of computing process, 1QFAC may also clearly be realized physically, and therefore this is a more practical model of quantum computing with finite memory.
+In this paper, we proposed a new model for one-way QFA, which we called 1QFAC.
+Such automata can accept all regular languages with no error, and, moreover, they can accept with bounded error some languages with essentially less states than DFA and for which there is no MO-1QFA, nor MM-1QFA, nor multi-letter 1QFA accepting them.
+1QFAC contain both classical and quantum components and therefore, 1QFAC inherit the characteristics of DFA but improved on them by employing quantum computing.
+From the practical point of view, 1QFAC can be as physically realizable as MO-1QFA , and therefore it is, to a certain extent, a practical model of quantum computing with finite memory.

-The technical contributions of the paper are threefold: (1) We have proved that the set of languages accepted by 1QFAC consists precisely of all regular languages.
-(2) We have established that, for any $m\geq 2$, there exist some regular languages $L_m$ whose minimal DFA needs $O(m)$ states, and no MO-1QFA or MM-1QFA or multi-letter 1QFA can accept $L_m$, but there exists 1QFAC accepting $L_m$ with only constant classical states (independent of $m$) and two quantum basis states.
-In particular, when $m$ is restricted to be a prime number, we can fix the bounded error by employing the result of Ambainis and Freivalds \cite{AF98}.
-(3) We have proved that any two 1QFAC ${\cal A}_1$ and ${\cal A}_2$ are equivalent if and only if they are $(k_{1}n_1)^2+(k_{2}n_2)^{2}-1$-equivalent, where $k_{1}$ and $k_{2}$ are the numbers of classical states of ${\cal A}_1$ and ${\cal A}_2$, as well as $n_{1}$ and $n_{2}$ are the numbers of quantum basis states of ${\cal A}_{1}$ and ${\cal A}_{2}$, respectively; in addition, there exists a polynomial-time $O((k_{1}n_1)^2+(k_{2}n_2)^{2})^{4})$ algorithm for determining their equivalence.
+In detail, we addressed the lower-bound state complexity problem of 1QFAC, and showed that, if $L$ is accepted by a 1QFAC ${\cal M}$ with bounded error, then $kn=\Omega( \log m)$ where $k$ and $n$ denote numbers of classical states and quantum states of ${\cal M}$, respectively, and $m$ is the state number of the minimal DFA accepting $L$.
+We have proved this lower bound is tight (Proposition \ref{prop:accbe}).
+Indeed, we verified that, for any prime number $m\geq 2$, there exist some regular languages $L_m$ whose minimal DFA needs $O(m)$ states, and there is no MO-1QFA, nor MM-1QFA nor multi-letter 1QFA that can accept $L_m$, but there exists 1QFAC accepting $L_m$ with only constant classical states (independent of $m$) and $\log m$ quantum basis states.
+Also, we have proved that any two 1QFAC ${\cal A}_1$ and ${\cal A}_2$ are equivalent if and only if they are $(k_{1}n_1)^2+(k_{2}n_2)^{2}-1$-equivalent, where $k_{1}$ and $k_{2}$ are the numbers of classical states of ${\cal A}_1$ and ${\cal A}_2$, as well as $n_{1}$ and $n_{2}$ are the numbers of quantum basis states of ${\cal A}_{1}$ and ${\cal A}_{2}$, respectively; in addition, there exists a polynomial-time $O((k_{1}n_1)^2+(k_{2}n_2)^{2})^{4})$ algorithm for determining their equivalence.
+Finally, we have shown that minimization of 1QFAC is decidable in EXPSPACE.
+As a corollary of this result, we have also shown that the minimization problem of MO-1QFA is decidable, a problem proposed by Moore and Crutchfield (see \cite{MC00}, page 304, Problem 5).

-To conclude, we would like to propose some problems for further consideration.
+To conclude, we would like to pose some open problems for further consideration.

 \begin{itemize}

 \item State complexity of 1QFAC: For any given regular language $L$, if the minimal number of states of the DFA accepting $L$ is $n$, then for any $n_{1}< n$, whether or not there exists a 1QFAC accepting $L$ with $n_{1}$ classical states and some quantum basis states?